A Low-Complexity Graph-Based LMMSE Receiver for MIMO ISI Channels with M-QAM Modulation: LLR EXCHANGE ALGORITHM COMPATIBLE WITH THE GRAPH APPROACH

 \subsection{Simulation Results for the Simplified WP Approach}

-The performance results of our proposed extrinsic bit LLR computation method for $64$-QAM signalling as compared to the ones in~\cite{Guo2011,Pinar2014} are given in Figure~\ref{fig:llr_comp}.
+The performance results of our proposed extrinsic bit LLR computation method, which is called LMMSE-WP, for $64$-QAM signalling as compared to the ones in~\cite{Guo2011,Pinar2014, Springer2011} are given in Fig.~\ref{fig:llr_comp}.
 Simulations are conducted for a SISO system under the static ISI channel whose tap amplitudes are given by $\overline{\mathbf{h}}=\frac{1}{\sqrt{6}} \left[1 \: 2 \: 0 \: 0 \: 0 \: 1 \right]$.
-A convolutional code with rate $1/2$ and generator polynomial $(133,171)$ is used, and the LMMSE equalizer is operated in a turbo decoder using $5$ iterations.
+A convolutional code with rate $1/2$ and generator polynomial $(133,171)$ is used, the data length is set to be $1800$ uncoded bits, and $5$ turbo iterations are conducted.

-To serve as a benchmark for the performances in ISI channel, we also simulate the LMMSE equalizer under $3$ turbo iterations for AWGN (single-tap) channel shown by black dashed line called AWGN (Iterative-LMMSE).
-In addition, the blue solid line, called AWGN (Non-iterative), shows the non-iterative receiver performance for AWGN channel.
-To obtain this performance, the APP decoder is operated only once by using the bit LLR values which are generated from the conditional probabilities given each of $64$ points in the constellation for each input symbol.
-The explicit computation of the LLR value of the $q^{th}$ bit of $k^{th}$ symbol entered to the APP decoder, $L_{AWGN,NI}$, is
+To serve as a benchmark for the performances in ISI channel, we also simulate the LMMSE equalizer under $5$ turbo iterations for AWGN (single-tap) channel shown by red dashed line called AWGN (iterative) to let the AWGN performance to be improved by turbo iterations under the bit interleaved coded modulation with large signaling space ($64$-QAM)~\cite{BICM1,BICM2}.